 - The strongest proposals will include the voices of key stakeholders (researchers/academics, librarians, students), will cross formats (books, journals, etc.), and will include perspectives across STEM, social sciences, and humanities.

-- For concurrent sessions, your submission must be in by the November 15 deadline.
+- For educational sessions, your submission must be in by the December 4 deadline.
 Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions.
 Please see the submission guidelines for all the important deadlines.

-- Please be sure to reach out to us if you have any questions while submitting a session proposal.
+Please be sure to reach out to us at firstname.lastname@example.org if you have any questions while submitting a session proposal.

 After reviewing these guidelines, please proceed to the SSP abstract submission site to submit your proposal.
-Everyone who submits a proposal for concurrent sessions will be notified of the final decision in December, at which time the organizers of the sessions selected for the final program will be able to confirm their participation.
-Notifications for sponsored sessions will follow in early 2020, with notifications for the five-minute previews sessions and posters to follow.
+Everyone who submits a proposal for educational sessions will be notified of the final decision in December, at which time the organizers of the sessions selected for the final program will be able to confirm their participation.
+Notifications for the five-minute previews sessions and posters will follow.
 Please see the submission guidelines for other important deadlines.

-Thank you very much for your interest in participating in the 2020 SSP Annual Meeting.
-We hope to see you in Boston!
-Again, if you have any questions, please don’t hesitate to email firstname.lastname@example.org.
+Thank you very much for your interest in participating in the 2021 SSP Annual Meeting.
+We look forward to your submissions!
+Again, if you have any questions, please don’t hesitate to email email@example.com.